Adoption Rate, Benefits, Depth, and Types of In-Housing Buying Functions Versus Europe

 During our interviews with brands, one brand marketer sees programmatic in-housing starting with display and expanding to other digital marketing and advertising forms, such as search and social media buys.
 “We’re not just thinking about what all this (in-housing) looks like long-term programmatically, it’s what does it start to look like long-term digital,” a brand marketer said.

 Across the five markets, more than half (53 percent) of brands not currently buying programmatically are likely to investigate programmatic transactions within the next 12 months.
-Non-programmatic brands in Spain (74 percent) and Italy (70 percent) appear to be more poised than other markets to delve into programmatic.
+Non-programmatic brands in Spain (74 percent) and Italy (70 percent) appear to be poised more than other markets to delve into programmatic.
 German brands (38 percent) and French brands (46 percent) expressed lower rates of interest in looking at programmatic, likely reflecting the degree of privacy concerns in those markets.

 Depth of In-Housing Programmatic Varies

 A fully autonomous in-house programmatic capability is one where the ad-serving tech stack is owned and/or operated by the brand and integrated with media strategy, ad operations, optimization, and stewardship – all internal functions.
 When defined in this way, full-bore in-house operations are atypical, given the commitment of time, resources, and expertise required for most companies.
 For this report, in-housing is defined as having completely or partially moved programmatic buying functions in-house, keeping in mind that IAB survey respondents may take a more liberal view of qualification criteria for an in-house operation, perhaps focusing more on strategic functions than tech stack, for example.
-So the level of in-house programmatic engagement runs the gamut from full immersion of functions to hybrid setups that combine both in-house and partners for ad execution.
+So the level of in-house programmatic engagement runs the gamut from full immersion of functions to hybrid set-ups that combine both in-house and partners for ad execution.

 - No Plans to Bring Programmatic In-House – Just 2 percent of brands across the five markets will continue to depend on media agencies and DSPs to execute their programmatic functions.